 Does your county require a legal description with releases and assignments?

-Is their a fee for marginal notations on releases and assignment?
+Is there a fee for marginal notations on releases and assignment?

 Yes, a $4.00 fee is required.